bigbigmdm/IMSProg/README.md

 - Ver.
 1.1.9 - Increased speed of program operation at the moment of chip type change.
 - Ver.
 1.1.10 - Fixed program crash on chip size mismatch with INTEL hex file size.
 - Ver.
 1.1.11 - Added support for ASUS CAP files.
+- Ver.
+1.1.12 - Minor changes to Debian packaging
+- Ver.
+1.2.1 - New path to the chip database file.
+Now there is no need for root permissions to change and update the file.

 ## Project structure